Alfonso Herrera: Career

 In 2013, Herrera starred with Paz Vega in the Mexican horror film Espectro.
 He entered the third season of the Colombian series El Capo (2014) as Niño Malo, for this character, he was nominated for the TVyNovelas Award for best supporting actor in the series and starred in the Mexican film Perfect Obedience.
 Still in 2014, he was the protagonist of the controversial Mexican film The Perfect Dictatorship.

 He also was in the Netflix original series Sense8 (2015–18), where he starred as Hernando Fuentes the boyfriend of Lito Rodriguez, played by Miguel Ángel Silvestre.
 They are a gay couple who are not open about their relationship due to the fact that Lito is a big Mexican movie star.
 Once his secret is out Hernando and Lito struggle to persevere through it.
 In 2015, he starred in the Mexican series El Dandy.
 In 2016, Herrera gave life to Ramón Mercader in the film The Chosen.

 He played Ramón Mercader in the Mexican-Spanish drama The Chosen (2016).
 Between 2016 and 2017, Herrera participated in two episodes of the Mexican series Drunk History, played Che Guevara and again reprised the role of Aquiles Serdán.
 Herrera starred Father Tomas in Fox's American horror series The Exorcist (2016–2017).
 He joined the recurring cast of the third season of the American series Queen of the South (2018) and in the fourth became part of the main cast along with the Brazilian actress Alice Braga.
 He played Leon in the Mexican series Sitiados: México in 2019.

 In 2020, he participated as himself in the episode "Romcom" in the Mexican series How to Survive Being Single by Amazon Prime Video.
 Also in 2020, Herrera starred in David Pablos's movie Dance of the 41, playing Ignacio de la Torre y Mier, the gay son-in-law of the President of Mexico.
 For his performance Dance of the 41, he won the Ariel Award for Best Actor.

 Personal life

 In 2002, Herrera started dating actress and singer Dulce María; they met during the filming of the soap opera Clase 406, and the relationship ended in 2005.

 In 2016, he married journalist Diana Vázquez.
 They have two sons.
 The couple divorced in 2021.
+Herrera later had a brief relationship with actress Ana de la Reguera.